History of opera: Expressionism

 In Germany, Franz Schreker began in post-romanticism, but later opted for a style close to expressionism.
 His first opera was Der ferne Klang (The Far Sound, 1910), with which he achieved great success.
 It was followed by Die Gezeichneten (The Marked Ones, 1918), an opera of great complexity that required an orchestra of 120 musicians, with a somber and tortured theme, fully immersed in the depressing spirit of the postwar period.
 In Der Schatzgräber (The Treasure Hunter, 1920) he also showed a theme centered on loneliness, despair and sexual desire.
 His last works, Christophorus (1931) and Der Schmied von Gent (The Blacksmith of Ghent, 1932), were sabotaged by the Nazis, who considered him a degenerate musician, with the accentuated motif of being Jewish.

-Paul Hindemith started in expressionism with three one-act operas (Mörder, Hoffnung der Frauen [Murder, Hope of Women], 1919; Das Nusch-Nuschi, 1920; Sancta Sussana, 1921), but later evolved into a neo-baroque style with use of polyphony.
+Paul Hindemith started in expressionism with three one-act operas (Mörder, Hoffnung der Frauen [Murder, Hope of Women], 1919; Das Nusch-Nuschi, 1920; Sancta Susanna, 1921), but later evolved into a neo-baroque style with use of polyphony.
 In that sense, Cardillac (1926) was a transitional work, while in Mathis der Maler (Matthias the Painter, 1928) he combined medieval influences with German folklore and counterpoint techniques.
 After being considered a degenerate musician by the Nazis, he went into exile in Switzerland and the United States.
 Die Harmonie der Welt (The Harmony of the World, 1957) was the culmination of his neo-baroque style.